tanmayidev/compare-ecc-aes-rsa-algorithms/README.md

 # **LoRa Technology Combined with ECC for encryption**

+### Check out lora-ecc-analysis branch to see progress of our work - [link](https://github.com/tanmayidev/lora-ecc/tree/lora-ecc/analysis)

 ## **Definitions:**
 * **LoRa** (Long Range) is a spread spectrum modulation technique derived from chirp spread spectrum (CSS) technology.
 Semtech's LoRa is a long range, low power wireless platform that has become the de facto wireless platform of Internet of Things (IoT).